 Our academic and student support includes personal tutor, academic skills centres and student support services such as advice on money, healthcare and childcare support.

-Apprenticeship standards are developed by employer groups known as "trailblazers" and it describes the occupational profile linked to the knowledge, skills and behaviours that bring full competence in a particular occupation, such as architect, aerospace engineer, project and business manager, civil engineer, building and quantity surveyor, teacher, nursing, cyber security, data scientist etc. They describe how an apprentice can demonstrate mastery of this occupation by the end of the apprenticeship.
+Apprenticeship standards are developed by employer groups known as "trailblazers".
+The standards describe the occupational profile linked to the knowledge, skills and behaviours that bring full competence in a particular occupation, such as architect, aerospace engineer, project and business manager, civil engineer, building and quantity surveyor, teacher, nursing, cyber security, data scientist etc. They describe how an apprentice can demonstrate mastery of this occupation by the end of the apprenticeship.

 In April 2017, the Government introduced the apprenticeship levy to create long term sustainable funding for quality apprenticeships and to give employers more control over the range of apprenticeship opportunities available to their staff.